 Be creative!
-No matter what job title or industry you worked at, you can always come with results you were able to create!
-You can also attach photos, files or videos from your work.
+No matter what job title or industry you worked at, you can always come up with results you were able to create!
+You can also attach photos, files, or videos from your work.

 Here’s an example from Terry Shilling LinkedIn profile:

 Here are some examples from Novo Resume on how you can write it in bullet points:

 - Hit and exceeded department KPIs by 20% for 5 months in a row.

 - Managed a team of 5 software engineers to develop software solutions for clients.

 - Worked with a team of 6 to create award-winning ad campaigns for Company X.